Bosnia itinerary: one week in Bosnia Herzegovina

 Transport: there are several buses per day to Sarajevo (1 hour) or Mostar (2 hours)

+How to get there: There are frequent buses to Sarajevo (3 hours) and Konjic (2 hours).
 Trains don’t have a very good reputation in Bosnia.
 However, there is one noteworthy train journey in Bosnia.
 The Sarajevo to Mostar train competes with the Belgrade to Bar train for being the most beautiful train journey in Europe.

 Since 2017, Bosnia uses new Talgo trains for this daily journey making it a convenient 2 hour trip by train.
 This is probably the only route where the train is now actually faster than the bus.
 Both offer stunning views on the surrounding countryside.
 The scenery along this route makes this trip worthwhile on its own.